sagemathinc/cocalc-doc/source/teaching-create-course.rst

 (these projects are automatically created for the course).
 The students then fully benefit from using these upgraded projects.

+In your account settings there are two methods to upgrade your course:

+1. The tab "Licenses" lets you order "license keys".
+They allow you to specify exactly the number of student projects and upgrades.
+This is the newer and preferred method.
+Read more in :ref:`here <site-license-course-setup>`.

-In your account settings, next to the "upgrades" page, there is a tab `"Subscriptions/Course packages" <https://cocalc.com/settings/billing?session=>`_.
-In that tab, enter your payment information and purchase one or more course packages.
-`We can help you <mailto:help@cocalc.com>`_ if you are not sure which one to buy (it depends on the size of the class, your needs, etc) or if you need us to process a format purchase order (PO), etc.
+2. Next to the "upgrades" page, there is a tab :ref:`Purchases <account-subscriptions>`.
+In that tab, enter your payment information and purchase one or more course packages. `We can help you <mailto:help@cocalc.com>`_ if you are not sure which one to buy (it depends on the size of the class, your needs, etc) or if you need us to process a format purchase order (PO), etc.

 Once you purchase the course upgrades, go to the project where you created the course and **open the .course file**.
 In that interface, where you can add the students, etc. there is also **a tab called "Configurations"** (next to "Students", "Assignments", etc.).

 Current pricing is available at https://cocalc.com/policies/pricing.html which at the time of writing ranged from a **total** of about $7 to $14 per student for a 4 month course.
 The price per student varies according to the size of the student cohort.
 You get significant per-student discounts when you buy in bulk.

 ... and after selecting that "you/your institution pays", you can proceed to distribute the upgrades of the course package here: